graphsignal/graphsignal-python/README.md

 #### Profiling

-Enable/disable various profilers depending on the code and model runtime by passing `with_profiler` argument to `tracer()` method.
+Enable/disable various code profilers depending on the code and model runtime by passing `with_profiler` argument to `tracer()` method.
 By default `with_profiler` is `True` and Python profiler is enabled.
 Set to `False` to disable profiling.

 ```python
 with graphsignal.tracer(with_profiler='pytorch').inference_span(model_name='my-model'):